maybeanerd/eoy/slides.md

 - migrated to nuxt3
 - entire redesign
 - it has i18n and dark mode
-- I spent a lot of time of my vacation on this
+- Did most of it on our vacation while others were reading, sleeping or swimming

 ---
-layout: image-right
+layout: intro-image-right
 image: './images/hbb.png'
 transition: slide-up
 ---

 # Hogwarts but better bot

-I think you know it
+You might have heard of it 👀

 ## State:
-- it creates events
+- it creates events for the stammtisch on a monthly basis
-- this feature was never buggy
-- I implemented this first try easypeasy
+- I implemented this first try easypeasy (don't look at the attached screenshot)

 ---
-layout: image-right
+layout: intro-image-right
 image: './images/activitybridge.png'
 transition: slide-up
 ---